-Too often I hear the phrase, “I don’t have the time to work on [fill in the blank]” as an excuse that enables individuals to forgo a responsibility or necessary action and instead, slough it off and continue down a path of unproductive behavior that will only entrench the individual further into a hole that they never wanted to be in to start with.
+I often hear “I don’t have the time to work on [fill in the blank]” as an excuse to continue down a path of unproductive behavior that will only entrench the individual further into a hole that they never wanted to be in to start with.

 For this reason, it is important to analyze your time usage.
 Create a budget for your time in the same way that you should have a budget for your finances.

 I don’t just want you to make your time budget for what you want to accomplish in a week.
 I also think it’s important to create a time budget that accurately reflects your current week-to-week behavior.